How Guitar Tube Amplifiers Work

 R36 is the tail resistor that creates the relatively high voltage (34v DC in the Bassman) needed for the cathode follower function of V3A.
 It also supplies a near constant current flow shared between the two cathodes.

-R34 is the bias resistor and creates the voltage difference between both tubes' grid and cathode.
+R34 is a standard bias resistor and creates the voltage difference between both tubes' grid and cathode.

 R37 and R38 are simply grid leak resistors which leak off grid current to maintain a steady DC bias voltage between the grid and cathode.

-The plate load resistors R39 and R40 are different values to balance the difference in gain between the two halves of the LTP.
+The plate load resistors R39 and R40 are different values to balance the difference in gain between V3A and V3B.

-The Presence control (R35 and C21) removes a variable amount of high frequency from Negative Feedback therefore boosting high frequency output (C21 shunts the AC NFB signal voltage to ground).
+The Presence control (R35 and C21) removes a variable amount of high frequency from Negative Feedback.
+Reducing negative feedback has the effect of boosting high frequency output (C21 shunts the AC NFB signal voltage to ground).

 Capacitor C22 suppresses oscillations above audio frequencies between the two triodes' plates to help stabilize the circuit.